`

 • Offers community support

-• Group therapy reduces isolation for those who may feel alone in their addiction/li>
+• Reduces isolation for those who may feel alone in their addiction

 • Offers evidence of improvement